 - Environmental protection and management

-Gladstone, W. & Arthington, A. 2016, 'Fish conservation in freshwater and marine realms: status, threatsand management', Aquatic Conservation: Marine and Freshwater Ecosystems, vol. 26, pp. 838-857.View/Download from: Publisher's site
+Gladstone, W, Arthington, AH, Dulvy, NK & Winfield, IJ 2016, 'Fish conservation in freshwater and marine realms: status, threatsand management', Aquatic Conservation: Marine and Freshwater Ecosystems, vol. 26, pp. 838-857.View/Download from: Publisher's site

 The biological success of Marine Protected Areas (MPAs) depends to a large extent on their social acceptability, sometimes referred to as a social licence.
 Local resistance has slowed international progress towards a global network of MPAs.
 The causes of local resistance and limited social acceptability are poorly known, which constrains the development of new planning paradigms that could address these issues.
 Two case studies in New South Wales, Australia determined the factors that influenced community attitudes towards MPAs.
 The Port Stephens-Great Lakes Marine Park (PSGLMP) and Batemans Marine Park (BMP) underwent virtually identical and concurrent planning processes, however resistance to the BMP was more intense and sustained.
 Differences in the demographics, history, local media coverage and social impacts of each marine park contributed to these different community responses.
 The BMP demonstrated the 'perfect storm' of opposition triggers - a community struggling in the transition away from a primary production economy, a highly politicised media dominated by powerful elites with ideological objections to the park, and social impacts sufficiently profound to motivate local citizens to support an active campaign against the park.
 These impacts included loss of access, identity and increased competition for resources.
 This research points to the importance of developing a deeper understanding of the social, cultural and political landscape of the communities in which MPAs are proposed and a rethink of planning processes to better incorporate community objectives and knowledge.

-Voyer, M., Gollan, N., Barclay, K. & Gladstone, W. 2015, ''It's part of me', understanding the values, images and principles of coastal users and their influence on the social acceptability of MPAs', MARINE POLICY, vol. 52, pp. 93-102.View/Download from: UTS OPUS or Publisher's site
+Voyer, M, Gollan, N, Barclay, K & Gladstone, W 2015, ''It's part of me', understanding the values, images and principles of coastal users and their influence on the social acceptability of MPAs', MARINE POLICY, vol. 52, pp. 93-102.View/Download from: Publisher's site

 The automated detection of aspects of spatial behaviourin an agent-based model is necessary for model testingand analysis.
 In this paper we compare four predictors of herdingbehaviour in a model of a grazing herbivore.
 We find that a) the mean number of neighbours adjustedto account for population variation and b) the mean Hammingdistance between rows of the two-dimensional environment can beused to detect herding.
 Visual inspection of the model behaviourrevealed that herding occurs when the herbivore mobility reachesa threshold level.
 Using this threshold we identify a limits forthese predictors to use in the program code.
 These results apply only to one set of parameters and environmentsize; future research will involve a wider parameterspace.